-Visualizing America's Most Popular Vehicle in Every State
+Visualizing The Most Popular Vehicle in America in Every State

 It’s the year 2020, and contrary to earlier predictions, flying cars don’t exist.
 However, new cars are flying off dealer lots in the US.
 What are the most popular vehicles in all 50 states?